nodejs/security-wg/processes/recognition.md

 A Quarterly Spotlight will be a regular post from the Security WG that will list recent work from processes to vulnerabilities, in which we can feature several active hackers in our community and their disclosures.

+## TBD

+Suggestions for processes listed below are still to-be-defined and require more work as they are beyond the direct responsibility of the WG.

 ### Node.js Website TBD

 Official recognition through listing on the Node.js website.